425 years of care

-Whitgift Care is an integral part of The Whitgift Foundation and has been since John Whitgift, The Archbishop of Canterbury, laid his founding stone more than 420 years ago at The Hospital of the Holy Trinity, now known as the Whitgift Almshouses.
+Whitgift Care is an integral part of the John Whitgift Foundation and has been since John Whitgift, The Archbishop of Canterbury, laid his founding stone more than 425 years ago at The Hospital of the Holy Trinity, now known as the Whitgift Almshouses.

 As Archbishop, Whitgift spent much of his time travelling between Lambeth, Canterbury and Croydon, favouring the latter as an idyllic summer retreat and a convenient location near to London, the hive of royal and political activity.
 A few years after the defeat of the Spanish Armada and with the country plagued by bad harvest and wounded sailors, Whitgift decided to help the needier section of the population.
 He petitioned for and received permission from Queen Elizabeth I to establish a hospital and school in Croydon.
 The Hospital’s founding stones were laid in March 1596; it is now the Whitgift Almshouses and makes up one of Whitgift Care’s three sites.